 Constant sharing of the tablet throughout the session is essential in focusing patients and maximising their engagement, so that DIALOG+ is meaningful to them.
 Clinicians should place the tablet in a position where it can be viewed by both parties throughout the session.
 Sharing is good practice as part of both the initial DIALOG assessment and the subsequent 4-step approach.
 Propping up the tablet by using its supporting case as a stand helps to facilitate this.
 Having the tablet in such a position will also facilitate patients’ operation of the tablet, if they feel comfortable and able.
 This could also aid in encouraging the patient to internalise the 4-step approach.

 If a patient struggles to answer a question on satisfaction, the clinician should reword it as necessary, though without changing the concept of what is being asked.
-It is acceptable to reformulate ‘how satisfied are you’ as ‘how happy are you’, for instance, as this is closer to the intended meaning than other reformulations, such as “How are things with your mental health at the moment?”
+It is reasonable to reformulate ‘how satisfied are you’ as ‘how pleased are you’, for instance, despite the conceptual difference between these two questions; however, it is important not to deviate from the concept of satisfaction entirely with statements such as “How are things with your mental health at the moment?”

 If the patient is inclined to elaborate on their current situation when asked questions rather than providing a rating, it may help for the clinician to orientate the patient to the questionnaire and guide them to the specific question being asked.
 It is good practice to listen to the patient’s elaboration in the first instance, and then remind them that a more detailed discussion will take place after the initial DIALOG assessment is complete, in which they will have the opportunity to discuss what is important to them.